William Henry Harrison

 Harrison's political career began in 1798, with an appointment as secretary of the Northwest Territory.
 In 1799, he was elected as the territory's non-voting delegate in the U.S. House of Representatives.
 He became governor of the newly established Indiana Territory in 1801 and, through multiple treaties with American Indian tribes, he acquired millions of acres for the nation.
 After the War of 1812, he moved to Ohio where, in 1816, he was elected to represent the state's in the House.
 In 1824, he was elected to the U.S. Senate, though his Senate term was cut short by his appointment as minister plenipotentiary to Gran Colombia in 1828.

 Harrison returned to private life in Ohio until he was one of four Whig Party nominees in the 1836 U.S. presidential election, which he lost to Democrat Martin Van Buren.
 In the 1840 presidential election, the party nominated him again, with John Tyler as his running mate, under the campaign slogan "Tippecanoe and Tyler Too", and Harrison defeated Van Buren.
 Just three weeks after his inauguration, Harrison fell ill and died days later.
 After resolution of an ambiguity in the constitution regarding succession, Tyler became president.
-Harrison is remembered for his Indian treaties, and also his inventive election campaign tactics.
-He is often omitted in historical presidential rankings due to the brevity of his tenure.
+While he had no opportunity to make a name for his actions as a president (though his few days included actions that went against the then-common spoils system), Harrison is remembered for actions in his earlier career, including his Indian treaties, and for his inventive election campaign tactics.
+He is typically ranked in the bottom quartile of historical presidential rankings due to the brevity of his tenure, though for the same reason he, as well as James A. Garfield, are often omitted from them altogether.